 It’s unashamedly cheesy, but it’s the stuff of Christmas movie dreams, with royal splendour, romance, winter wonderlands and a glorious fairytale setting to tie it all together.
 Needless to say, I gobbled it all up… and both of its sequels too!

-One of the biggest questions I had after the film was of course, where they filmed it.
+I must confess though, one of the biggest questions I had after the first film was of course, where they filmed it.
 To my surprise, the entire film was pretty much shot in one of my favourite underrated gems in Europe: Romania!

 I’ve put on my detective hat, sleuthed through Romanian newspapers, and spent an embarrassing amount of time on Google Street View to assemble together the most thorough list of The Princess Switch filming locations possible, with some add-ons for filming locations from The Princess Switch: Switched Again, and The Princess Switch 3.
 Enjoy!

 First off – is Belgravia a Real Place?